 Update the work experience

 Let’s start by fixing the first bullet point.
 Remove the focus on product demonstrations and replace it with experience in prospecting (changes underlined).
-Then, since they want someone who also manages the post-sale relationships, the bullet point about performing regular check-ins is a great one to keep.
+Then, since they want someone who also manages the post-sale relationships, the bullet point about performing regular follow-ups is a great one to keep.
 Now this looks more like the job description!

 Feedzai